magfest/sideboard/docs/source/index.rst

     {
         "client": "client-1",
-        "data": ["jacks", "edwards"]
+        "data": ["admin", "username2"]
     }

-This would implicitly create a subscription; behind the scenes, calling the ``cnc.logged_in_usernames`` function causes your websocket connection to listen on one or more channels.
+This would implicitly create a subscription; behind the scenes, calling the ``admin.logged_in_usernames`` function causes your websocket connection to listen on one or more channels.

 Alternatively, you might want to make an RPC call and get a single response without making a subscription, e.g.